The Lighthouses of Ludington

 If you are within 200 yards of any Michigan lighthouse you can activate the foghorn.
 Just turn your marine radio to channel 79, then click five times in rapid succession.

-Located at Stearns Park Beach it is ranked #1 in Michigan light to visit, and is a great place to watch the sunset or wave at the S.S.
+Located at Stearns Park Beach, it is ranked as the #1 Michigan lighthouse to visit, and it's a great place to watch the sunset or wave at the S.S.
 Badger carferry as it cruises out onto Lake Michigan.
 The breakwall leading out to the light is a popular venue for fishermen and those who enjoy walking the mile-long round trip.
 Originally built in 1871 and replaced in 1924, the light shines across nearly 20 miles of water, and its familiar horn warns boaters of impending bad weather.
 The North Breakwater Light is open in the summer for tours Monday through Sunday from 10am-5pm.
 While at Stearns Park, enjoy the Skate Park, mini-golf, playground, shaded picnic area, and concessions.

 Big Sable Point Lighthouse

 This lighthouse stands proudly at the tip that juts out into Lake Michigan within the Ludington State Park.
 The black-and-white striped tower is listed on both the state and national registers of historic places.
 You can tour the lighthouse daily from 10am-5pm from early May to late October, or visit the gift shop that is located in the original keeper's quarters.
 The Ludington State Park was named the #1 state park in the Midwest and offers camping, hiking and biking trails, a dam, two beaches, and seasonal programs.
 Tube down the Sable River or take a relaxing canoe ride along the shoreline.
 The wildlife and natural habitat at the park are spectacular, and even when there are thousands of visitors...you can find a quiet trail to escape the crowds.

 Big Sable Point Lighthouse Hours from May 1 - October 25, 2015: